micshar92/micshar92.github.io/README.md

 ## Book learning is great, but what about courses? 🎬

 I'm glad you asked.
-Here are my Udemy certificates:
+Here are my Udemy and otherwise certificates:

 - <a href="https://technicalwriterhq.com/wp-content/uploads/2023/02/Michael-S.pdf">Technical Writer HQ certification</a> (see "Work Samples" below for links to coursework)

+- <a href="_blank">DITA XML certification from Scriptorium, makers of oXygen XML</a>

 - <a href="https://www.udemy.com/certificate/UC-f5cd2fee-e0ec-4cff-b94c-b424b8bbf212/">Writing with Flair (New Edition)</a>